 Seasons have been established for sports and specific activities sponsored by the IHSAA.
-A season will commencewith the first allowed day of practice and will end with the completion of the state championship in that sport, or other date established by the Board of Directors.
+A season will begin with the first allowed day of practice and will end with the completion of the state championship in that sport, or other date established by the Board of Directors.

-- 17-1-1 The School Year The school year is considered to begin August 1 and conclude after the final IHSAA spring sport state championship.
+- 17-1-1 The School Year The school year is considered to begin 7 days prior to the fall sports start date (first day of the fall no-contact period) and conclude after the final IHSAA spring sport state championship.
 Coaching restrictions are in effect during the school year. - 17-1-2 Regular Season Practices are held during the sport season and include items that are not allowed at any other time.